saveriomiroddi/learn_bevy_ecs_by_ripping_off/src/introduction.md

 - [port project](https://github.com/64kramsystem/rust-game-ports/tree/master/rusty_roguelike-bevy)
 - [source project](https://github.com/64kramsystem/rust-game-ports/tree/master/source_projects/rusty_roguelike)

-The steps have been numbered (and have matching names in the source/port), in order to facilitate sequential examination and comparison.
+The steps have been numbered (and have matching names in the source/port), in order to facilitate sequential examination and comparison; each step is an independent workspace.

 This book presents multiple chapters for each step, explaining the concepts involved.
-When reading a chapter, one can compare the source step with the ported one, and/or with the previous step in the respective project.
+When reading a chapter, one can compare the source step (workspace) with the ported one, and/or with the previous step in the respective project.

 The starting chapter is 06.01, where an ECS is introduced in the design.